 Governance issue Actions to address the issue Measure of success Progress to Date 1 Lack of consistent compliance with policy process legislation, further complicated by the ability to provide this assurance with the work from anywhere model.
 Examples of audits where this has been identified are: Digital / CCTV / Schools / Insurance / accounts receivable / accounts payable / SARS etc. Follow up audits will revisit the areas to be actioned and will be reported through the Audit Committee and CMT.
 ACTIONS COMPLETED Reduction in the number of cases and areas reported as not complying with appropriate policy and process.
 Results from the analysis of the "full" audits completed during 2021-22 indicate significant improvement under compliance with 15/29 of areas tested achieving 'assurance'.
-12/29 were rated as 'reasonable assurance' and only 2 were noted 'limited assurance' these cover Deprivation of Liberty Standards and School Landlord Responsibilities.
+12/29 were rated as 'reasonable assurance' and only 2 were noted 'limited assurance' these cover DoLs and School Landlord Responsibilities.
 Following consultation with key managers across the Council an agreed set of policies/key documents, relevant to the AGS, has been identified and agreed between Internal Audit and the Organisational Intelligence Team.
-In November Internal Audit validated policies/key documents as part of the annual AGS assurance exercise, to confirm those that have been reviewed and updated and those that still require a refresh.
-This continues to be monitored on a regular basis through Corporate Management Team.
+The Organisational Intelligence Team are engaging with document owners up to November 2022, to ensure they have made arrangements to review and update documentation.
+In November Internal Audit will validate policies/key documents as part of the annual AGS assurance exercise, to confirm they have been reviewed and updated.